AntaresSimulatorTeam/andromede-modeling-prototype/docs/user-guide/syntax.md

 # Mathematical expressions and syntax

-An essential aspect of GenModes is that it allows mathematical expressions (describing models) to be defined in configuration files, independently of any software or programming language.
+An essential aspect of **Gems** is that it allows mathematical expressions (describing models) to be defined in configuration files, independently of any software or programming language.
 Mathematical expressions are represented here as human-readable equations.
 This allows a large flexibility in defining objects of optimization.

 ## Arithmetic operators